State Highway Operation and Protection Program (SHOPP) and Transportation Asset Management Plan (TAMP)

 State Highway Operation and Protection Program (SHOPP)

 The SHOPP is a four-year document of projects that is adopted by the Commission after holding at least two public hearings and a finding of consistency with the Transportation Asset Management Plan (TAMP).
 The adopted SHOPP is submitted to the Legislature and the Governor not later than April 1 of each even-numbered year.
-SHOPP projects are identified through periodic condition assessments and field reviews, through the biennial Ten-Year SHOPP Plan, are guided by the developing Transportation Asset Management Plan, and constrained to the funding in the adopted Fund Estimate.
+SHOPP projects are identified through periodic condition assessments and field reviews, through the biennial State Highway System Management Plan, are guided by the developing Transportation Asset Management Plan, and constrained to the funding in the adopted Fund Estimate.
 Funding for SHOPP projects is a mixture of Federal and State funds, including the Road Maintenance and Rehabilitation Account created by SB 1.
 Projects included in the program shall be limited to capital improvements relative to the maintenance, safety, operation, and rehabilitation of the state highway system that do not add new capacity to the system.

 - Interim State Highway Operation and Protection Program Guidelines – Adopted June 28, 2017 and amended October 18, 2017